Our Times: Plot

 The film opens in the present day, where Lin Truly (Joe Chen) is an ordinary office worker who leads a stressful life.
 Her name, "Truly", literally means "sincere of heart", reflecting her hard-working nature which often gets her ridiculed by her younger subordinates.
 Dejected, she listens to a cassette recording of an old Andy Lau song.
-This brings her back to her high school days, when she was an ordinary high-school girl, who idolized Lau and lived a simple, care-free life.
+This brings her back to her high school days, when she was an ordinary high school girl, who idolized Lau and lived a simple, care-free life.
 She had a crush on Ouyang Fei-Fan, (Dino Lee), the school's most popular male student, and had two good girl friends.

 One day, seventeen-year-old Lin (Vivian Sung) receives a chain letter, warning her of impending doom if she does not pass the message on.
 Naively, she passes it on to Hsu Tai-yu (Darren Wang), the school's notorious gangster boss, her math teacher and Tao Min-min (Dewi Chien), the school's most popular girl.
-While Hsu Tai-yu reads the letter, he gets hit by a car.
+While Hsu Tai-yu is reading the letter, he gets hit by a car.
 After weeding out the letter's sender, the angry Hsu Tai-yu makes Lin Truly his 'friend' and forces her to run errands for him in exchange for leaving Ouyang alone, thus making her his errand-girl.

 By chance, Lin Truly accidentally overhears a conversation between Min-min and Ouyang and discovers that they are in a secret relationship.
 Dejected, she creates an alliance with Hsu Tai-yu, who likes Tao Min-min, to break the couple up.
+While looking through Ouyang's past year book, Lin Truly discovers that both Ouyang and Tai-yu were once classmates.
+She then proceeds to ask Ouyang about it; he reveals that both he and Tai-yu were once good friends.
+However, after the tragic death of one of their friends, Tai-yu became withdrawn and transferred out of their school, eventually becoming the gangster boss in high school.

+Later, Lin Truly challenges Tai-yu to a roller-skating race, whereby the winner can ask the loser to fulfill a request.
+She manages to win the race, before admitting to Tai-yu that she knows about his past from Ouyang.
+She then requests that Tai-yu goes back to the person he was before, and not the gangster boss he is now.
+Moved by Lin Truly's words, Tai-yu starts improving his behaviour in school.
+He also starts studying with Lin Truly during and after school.

-Throughout the course of events, Lin Truly and Hsu Tai-yu begin to understand each other better, and their friendship evolves as they began to learn a thing or two about true love.
-Eventually, they develop romantic feelings for each other.
+Throughout the year, Lin Truly and Hsu Tai-yu begin to understand each other better, and their friendship evolves as they began to learn a thing or two about true love.
+Eventually, Lin truly starts developing romantic feelings for Hsu Tai-yu.